-Newcomb-Tulane College is committed to upholding our mission of educating the undergraduates of Tulane through engaged scholarship during this unfolding situation.
+Newcomb-Tulane College is committed to upholding our mission of educating the undergraduates of Tulane through engaged scholarship.
 Below are questions related to the functions of the College only.
 Any questions related to University operations and health and safety can be found on the Campus Health website.
-Any question related to housing and storage can be found on the Housing & Residential Life website.
+Any questions related to housing and storage can be found on the Housing & Residential Life website.
 NTC is following the guidance of the University.
 Be sure to check your email regularly for updates.

 This page will be updated as more information becomes available.